AminNasiri63/LLM/README.md

 # 📝 FineTunePEFT_E2F.ipynb
 * This notebook demonstrates an efficient method for fine-tuning the **google/gemma-2b-it model** for English-to-Persian translation using **PEFT (Parameter-Efficient Fine-Tuning)** with **QLoRA**.

 ---

+# 📝 PromptTuninPEFT.ipynb
+* In this notebook, we train two different models using two datasets, each with just one pre-trained model from the **Bloom family**.
+For training, we apply **Prompt Tuning** with the **PEFT** library to a pre-trained model.

+---